npm package discovery and stats viewer.

 </admin-bar>

-Adding Labels to Admin Bar Text Elements
+Adding Badges to Admin Bar Text Elements

 You can use <admin-bar-text> elements for notes or for other useful information that is tied to the context of the current page you are on.
-Using the label-content attribute on a <admin-bar-text> element will let you call out stats and other information:
+Using the badge-content attribute on a <admin-bar-text> element will let you call out stats and other information:

 <admin-bar>

-<admin-bar-text label-content="25" text-content="Enries in this Section"></admin-bar-text>
+<admin-bar-text badge-content="25" text-content="Entries in this Section"></admin-bar-text>

 </admin-bar>